Hebron, Kentucky: Air

-The airport is in an unincorporated area of the county.
 Various articles of the Cincinnati Enquirer describe the airport as being in Hebron.
-Additionally, the airport terminal uses a Hebron postal address.
-The airport is outside of the Hebron CDP, which is defined by the U.S. Census Bureau.
+However, the airport is in an unincorporated area of the county.
+While the airport terminal uses a Hebron postal address, it is outside of Hebron's limits as defined by the U.S. Census Bureau.

 Highways

 Hebron is served by one major interstate highway.
 Interstate 275 is an outer-belt highway through Northern Kentucky.

 It is also served by numerous state highways: Kentucky Route 237 (North Bend Road), Kentucky Route 20 (Petersburg Road), and formerly Kentucky Route 3168 (Limaburg Road).

 ARTIMIS is Greater Cincinnati's interstate information service.
 Current highway conditions are available 24/7 locally by dialing 511.
 For out-of-town drivers or "511"-disabled phone systems, one can call 513-333-3333.

 In 2010, work on the KY 237 bridge over I-275 finished, with additional sidewalk and storm drain work.

 Bus service

 Hebron is served by the Transit Authority of Northern Kentucky (TANK) which serves Northern Kentucky and operates bus links in Cincinnati at Metro's main Government Square hub.